riccardoperra/vite-plugin-native-import-maps/README.md

 # vite-plugin-import-maps

-A Vite plugin that manages import maps for shared dependencies in your Vite applications.
+A vite plugin that automatically manages [https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/script/type/importmap](native import maps) in your host vite application.

 ## Features

-- Automatically creates import maps for shared dependencies
+- ✅ Works in both development and production build
-- Works in both development and production environments
+- ✅ Automatically creates import maps for shared dependencies
-- Optimizes build output by separating shared dependencies into their own chunks
+- ✅ Optimizes build output by separating shared dependencies into their own chunks
-- Injects the appropriate import map into your HTML
+- ✅ Injects the appropriate import map into your HTML

 ## Installation